jedrichards/rsyncwrapper/README.md

 ### Release notes

+- `0.5.1` Added the `sshCmdArgs` option to enable additional customisation of the rsh ssh subcommand.
+See [#37](https://github.com/jedrichards/rsyncwrapper/pull/37) and [#38](https://github.com/jedrichards/rsyncwrapper/pull/38).
+Made the tests pass on modern versions of Node, see [#36].
+This package is now tested to work on all versions of Node from `0.10.25` to `5.3.0`.
 - `0.4.3` Added the `excludeFirst` option.
 See [#34](https://github.com/jedrichards/rsyncwrapper/issues/34).
 - `0.4.2` Add default `chmod` arguments on Windows to fix NTFS permissions, see [#28](https://github.com/jedrichards/rsyncwrapper/issues/28).
 - `0.4.1` Renamed `syncDest` and `syncDestIgnoreExcl` options to the more scary sounding `deleteAll` and `delete` options in an effort to avoid potential user data loss due to misconfiguration.
 Updated docs to use the new option names.
 The old option names will continue to work.